-Babcock, who has served as Cincinnati athletic director since 2011, was born and raised in Virginia, and played baseball at James Madison.
+Babcock, who has served as Cincinnati athletic director since 2011, has deep ties to the state.
+He was born and raised in Virginia, and played baseball at James Madison.
 He replaces Jim Weaver, who stepped down for health reasons.

 "I would like to also thank the University of Cincinnati community which has been so wonderful to me and my family.
 I certainly owe a debt of gratitude to the students, staff, coaches, and administration there," Babcock said in a statement.
 "However, working for Virginia Tech is a unique and special opportunity. ... an opportunity to come home to Virginia and become part of the Hokie family is truly a dream come true.
 I am anxious to get started in Blacksburg and help build on Virginia Tech's success and upward trajectory."